Dung24-6/Dung24-6/README.md

 _**Most people get interested in stocks when everyone else is.
 The time to get interested is when no one else is.
 You can't buy what is popular and do well.**_

 Warren Buffett

+_**Yesterday is history, tomorrow is a mystery, today is God's gift, that's why we call it the present.**_

+Joan Rivers